Thermal Throttling Has Been Allegedly Confirmed On New 2018 MacBook Pro With Core i9

 The video revealed that it took 39 minutes for the new 2018 MacBook Pro to complete the rendering job while the older model was able to do the same task in 35 minutes.

-Lee does point out that thermal throttling is not unusual for for powerful machines and mobile devices made by manufacturers across the board, but he says the level of thermal throttling happening in Apple’s latest and greatest laptop is “unacceptable.”
+Lee does point out that thermal throttling is not unusual for powerful machines and mobile devices made by manufacturers across the board, but he says the level of thermal throttling happening in Apple’s latest and greatest laptop is “unacceptable.”

 “This kind of thermal throttling really affects the end user.
 It doesn’t matter what you’re using it for, like if you’re a Final Cut user, or an Adobe Premiere user, or if you’re using it for software development or calculations like fluid dynamics — it doesn’t matter what you’re doing with your device.
 If you have any kind of extended computational work that uses the CPU — that’s probably why you’re looking at these devices in the first place — it’s going to throttle.
 And that’s unacceptable to me,” he said.

-It would be easy to assume that something might just be wrong with Lee’s MacBook Pro, perhaps he just received a defective model but other users have also reported having similar issues with their own devices.
+It would be easy to assume that something might just be wrong with Lee’s MacBook Pro, but other users have also reported having similar issues with their own devices.
 There are now numerous Reddit threads of users documenting their grievances with the new i9 chip.

 Apple has yet to comment on the issue.